 The Central and North Oregon Coast are home to some of the most productive tree growing land in the world.
 In Lincoln County forests cover 90% of the county's land and are 65% privately owned by nearly 2,000 woodland owners.
 Oregon State University Extension Forestry and OSU Forester Jim Reeb offer objective, research-based information and educational opportunities for woodland owners, loggers and other forest workers, wood products employees, Christmas tree growers, teachers, youth and the public through classes, workshops, tours, demonstrations and information resources.

-Common insect pests and diseases of shore pine on the Oregon Coast - Read or Download
+Common insect pests and diseases of shore pine - Read or Download

 BMPs for Maintaining Soil Productivity in the Douglas-fir Region: Download here.

 Compare Other Energy Sources with Firewood and Wood Pellets